|"Music that sparkles and cajoles in its tuneful caressing of the ears." - Fanfare Magazine

 music over 200 times.

-The 2017-18 season featured the 100th performance of Dorff's Blast Off! amid extended runs by the Kansas City Symphony and Jacksonville Symphony; a performance of his clarinet concerto Summer Solstice by the South Dakota Symphony; a performance of In A Deep Funk at the Kennedy Center; gala world premieres of For Elise for Flute and Piano, Sonata (Spirit of the Hudson) for Bass Flute and Piano, and Concertino for Flute and Orchestra featuring flutist Jasmine Choi on the NFA's annual concerto night.
-Recent highlights also haveincluded 38 performances of Goldilocks and the Three Bears on the Minnesota Orchestra's Kinder Konzerts, The Three Little Pigs on a chamber concert of the Concertgebouw Orchestra, and 10 all-Dorff concerts performed by the National Youth Orchestra of Uruguay.
+The 2017-18 season featured the gala world premiere of Concertino for Flute and Orchestra featuring flutist Jasmine Choi on the NFA's annual concerto night, for an audience of 2000 flutists; the 100th performance of Dorff's Blast Off! including extended runs by the Kansas City Symphony and Jacksonville Symphony; a performance of his clarinet concerto Summer Solstice by the South Dakota Symphony; a performance of In A Deep Funk at the Kennedy Center; and world premieres of For Elise for Flute and Piano, Sonata (Spirit of the Hudson) for Bass Flute and Piano, and Snow Angel for Flute and Piano.
+Recent highlights also have included 38 performances of Goldilocks and the Three Bears on the Minnesota Orchestra's Kinder Konzerts, The Three Little Pigs on a chamber concert of the Concertgebouw Orchestra, and 10 all-Dorff concerts performed by the National Youth Orchestra of Uruguay.

 Dorff's works have been presented by Young Audiences (over 1000 opera performances in schools), the Atlanta Opera (60

 performances), Baltimore Symphony (32 performances), Pittsburgh Symphony, Louisville Orchestra, Indianapolis Symphony,

 Radiothon, clarinetists of the Chicago Symphony and Berlin Philharmonic, pianist Marc-André